 This is to be contrasted with approaches which could be called "singular" in which the didactic approach takes account of only one language or a particular culture, considered in isolation.
-Singular approaches of this kind were particularly valued when structural and later "communicative" methods were developed and all translation and all resort to the first language was banished from the teaching process.
+Singular approaches of this kind were particularly valued when structural and later "communicative" methods were developed and all translation2 and all resort to the first language were banished from the teaching process.

 We have, provisionally until a more detailed analysis is made, identified basically four pluralistic approaches.
 The first one, the intercultural approach has had some influence on language pedagogy and because of this seems to be relatively well-known, even if it is not always employed explicitly and genuinely in conformity with its fundamental principles.
-The other approaches, which have a more linguistic orientation, probably require a short presentation.
-They are awakening to languages, the inter-comprehension of related languages, and integrated didactic approaches to different languages studied (in and beyond the school curriculum).
+The other approaches, which have a more linguistic orientation, probably require a short presentation3.
+They are awakening to languages, the intercomprehension of related languages, and integrated didactic approaches to different languages studied (in and beyond the school curriculum).

 The integration of didactic approaches which is most probably the best known of the three, is directed towards helping learners to establish links between a limited number of languages, those which are taught within the school curriculum (either aiming in a "traditional" way to teach the same competences in all the languages taught, or defining "partial competences" for some of them).
 The goal is to use the first language (or the language of education) as a springboard to make it easier to acquire a first foreign language, then to use these two languages as the basis for learning a second foreign language (mutual support between languages can go in both directions).
 This was an approach advocated as early as the beginning of the 1980s in the work of E. Roulet.
 It is also the direction taken by numerous projects exploring the idea of "German after English" when they are learnt as foreign languages (cf. the studies relating to tertiary language learning).
-And it is also present in certain approaches to bilingual (or plurilingual) education, which seek to identify and optimise relationships among the languages used (and how to learn them) and thus to create genuine plurilingual competence.
+And it is also present in certain approaches to bilingual (or